Food and land

 Our research projects into food production map out how produce, nutrients and calories flow across the global food system.
 We also look at the impact of food waste and changes in consumer behaviours.

-We work with businesses in food production and hospitality, and can calculate the full supply chain carbon emissions of menus and ingredients so they can take the most impactful actions to reduce their emissions.
+We work with businesses in food production and hospitality, and can calculate the full supply chain carbon emissions of menus and ingredients so these companies can take the most impactful actions to reduce their emissions.

 If you are a food producer, restaurant or caterer and want to know what your carbon footprint is and where you could make changes to reduce it, our food and land specialists can provide you with the most detailed and reliable emissions data.